mottaquikarim/JavaScriptDevelopmentRemote/Lecture_4/README.md

 ---
 JavaScript functions don't perform type checking.
 We can't specify the type of a parameters when defining the function.

-&nbsp;
+-

 To prevent errors, we can write checks to verify the types are correct.
-We'll almost always use the same type***** for the same parameter every time we call the function.
+We'll almost always use the same type for the same parameter every time we call the function.

-&nbsp;
+-

-*****The parameters in the function definition can be of different types.
+The parameters in the function definition can be of different types.

 ---
 ## Return Statement

+**THIS IS REALLY IMPORTANT, FAM**

+Functions are only useful if they *return* something.

+Using the `return` statement ends the function's execution and "spits out" the value we're returning.

+-

 If we want to update a variable using values computed in a function or pass it into another function, we'll use a `return` statement.

-&nbsp;

-Using the `return` statement ends the function's execution and "spits out" the value we're returning.

-&nbsp;
+-

 By default, all functions in JavaScript return `undefined`.
 Even if we don't have the `return` keyword in our function body, it will return `undefined`.